 Others.
-This item primarily includes the impact of permanent differences related to current year earnings, as well as U.S. tax credits and deductions.
+This item primarily includes the impact of permanent differences related to current year earnings, gain or loss on investment in equity securities, as well as U.S. tax credits and deductions.

-The details of 2021 and 2020 deferred tax assets (liabilities) are set forth below:
+The details of 2022 and 2021 deferred tax assets (liabilities) are set forth below:

-2 2021
+2022 2021

-Operating losses and tax credit carryforwards \$ 43 \$ 24
+Operating losses and tax credit carryforwards \$ 47 \$ 43

-Tax benefit from Little Sheep restructuring 17 17
+Tax benefit from Little Sheep restructuring 15 17

-Employee benefits 3 3
+Employee benefits 6 3

-Share-based compensation 5 5
+Share-based compensation 6 5

-Lease 64 62
+Lease 49 64

-Other liabilities 15 13
+Other liabilities 11 15

-Deferred income and other 89 75
+Deferred income and other 94 89

-Gross deferred tax assets 236 199
+Gross deferred tax assets 228 236

-Deferred tax asset valuation allowances (53) (42)
+Deferred tax asset valuation allowances (57) (53)

-Net deferred tax assets \$ 183 \$ 157
+Net deferred tax assets \$ 171 \$ 183

-Intangible assets (69) (61)
+Intangible assets (40) (69)

-Property, plant and equipment (138) (85)
+Property, plant and equipment (136) (138)

-Gain from re-measurement of equity interest upon acquisition (245) (87)
+Gain from re-measurement of equity interest upon acquisition (226) (245)

-Unrealized gains from equity securities (18) (26)
+Unrealized gains from equity securities (12) (18)

-Withholding tax on distributable earnings (32) (27)
+Withholding tax on distributable earnings (34) (32)

-Gross deferred tax liabilities \$ (502) \$ (286)
+Gross deferred tax (liabilities) \$ (448) \$ (502)

-Net deferred tax (liabilities) \$ (319) \$ (129)
+Net deferred tax (liabilities) \$ (277) \$ (319)

 Reported in Consolidated Balance Sheets as:

-Deferred income taxes 106 98
+Deferred income tax assets 113 106

-Deferred income tax liabilities (425) (227)
+Deferred income tax liabilities (390) (425)

-\$ (319) \$ (129)
+\$ (277) \$ (319)

 We have investments in our foreign subsidiaries where the carrying values for financial reporting exceed the tax basis.
 Except for the planned but yet to be distributed earnings, we have not provided deferred tax on the portion of the excess that we believe is indefinitely reinvested, as we have the ability and intent to indefinitely postpone the basis differences from reversing with a tax consequence.
 The Company's separation from YUM was intended to qualify as a tax-free reorganization for U.S. income tax purposes resulting in the excess of financial reporting basis over tax basis in our investment in the China business continuing to be indefinitely reinvested.
 The excess of financial reporting basis over tax basis as of December 31, 2017 was subject to the one-time transition tax under the Tax Act as a deemed repatriation of accumulated undistributed earnings from the foreign subsidiaries.
-However, we continue to believe that the portion of the excess of financial reporting basis over tax basis and profits subject to the one-time transition tax) is indefinitely reinvested in our foreign subsidiaries for foreign withholding tax purposes.
-We estimate that our total temporary difference for which we have not provided foreign withholding taxes is approximately \$3 billion at December 31, 2021.
+However, we continue to believe that the portion of the excess of financial reporting basis over tax basis (including earnings and profits subject to the one-time transition tax) is indefinitely reinvested in our foreign subsidiaries for foreign withholding tax purposes.
+We estimate that our total temporary difference for which we have not provided foreign withholding taxes is approximately \$3 billion at December 31, 2022.
 The foreign withholding tax rate on this amount is 5% or 10% depending on the manner of repatriation and the applicable tax treaties or tax arrangements.

-At December 31, 2021, the Company had operating loss carryforwards of \$186 million, primarily related to our Little Sheep and Daojia business as well as certain underperforming entities, most of which will expire by 2026.
+At December 31, 2022, the Company had operating loss carryforwards of \$200 million, primarily related to our Little Sheep and Daojia as well as certain underperforming entities, most of which will expire by 2027.
 These losses are being carried forward in jurisdictions where we are permitted to use tax losses from prior periods to reduce future taxable income.

-Cash payments for tax liabilities on income tax returns filed were \$255 million, \$170 million and \$255 million in 2021, 2020 and 2019, respectively.
+Cash payments for tax liabilities on income tax returns filed were \$204 million, \$255 million and \$170 million in 2022, 2021 and 2020, respectively.